awesomephant/walker-in-the-landscape/index.md

 Narrator

+{% image "/assets/jagged.jpg" %}
 Leaving just a jagged frill down the internal spine of the book.
+{% endimage %}

 Narrator